Hello Are you worried about your Pet? We’re here to help…

-Cats who are young, male and crossbreed are far more likely to be hit by a car, according to a new study.
+The researchers also found that cats who are young, male and crossbreed are far more likely to be hit by a car.

-They also concluded that road traffic accidents involving cats are very common and tend to result in the need for emergency veterinary treatment.
+They concluded that road traffic accidents involving cats are very common and tend to result in the need for emergency veterinary treatment, which highlights the importance of having pet insurance.

-Until now there has been limited information about the risks of cars to cats, but a new study by the VetCompass programme at the Royal Veterinary College (RVC), in partnership with Vets Now, has found the following:
+There had previously been limited information about the risks of cars to cats, but the study by the VetCompass programme at the Royal Veterinary College (RVC), in partnership with Vets Now, found the following:

 - Younger cats, aged six months to six years, are at the greatest risk of road traffic accidents